git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * Knob Mode: This option only applies to continuous functions like changing the volume of a track.
 Depending on the possibilities of your controller knob you need to choose the matching mode.
 * Function: Choose a function from the different categories that should be executed, when the configured MIDI message is received.
 * Send value to device: This option only applies to continuous functions like changing the volume of a track.
 If it is enabled, the current value is sent to the controller with the configured CC.
+* Functions Layer: Assigns the function to one of 10 layers.
+The function is only executed if the respective layer is active.
+Layer 1 is the default layer.
+Use the functions under *Function Layers* to temporarily or permanently activate a different layer.

 ## Features of Modes